FREQUENTLY ASKED QUESTIONS

 Can I reserve the bikebus for a group?

 Sure!
-BikeBus is perfect for on-site company fitness classes, team building events, client appreciation events, hotel and convention activities, birthday parties, bachelorette parties, school and university events, charity rides, and even commuter rides!
+BikeBus is perfect for team building events, client appreciation events, conventions, school events, charity events, bachelorette parties, birthday parties, and even commuter rides!
 To make a group reservation, start planning here.

 Can I buy a gift card?

 Absolutely!
 We are happy to issue gift cards for future tour tickets or group reservations.
 To purchase a gift card, click here.

 How many riders can ride at one time?